-Pomegranate molasses is simply made by reducing pomegranate juice into a thick syrup.
-It is used as a dressing, sauce, or in drinks, tagines, dessert, and more.
+Pomegranate molasses is made by reducing pomegranate juice into a thick syrup.
+It is used as a dressing, sauce, or in drinks, tagines, desserts, and more.
+You will mostly see pomegranate molasses being used in Middle Eastern, African and Mediterranean cooking, usually to give the dishes a sweet and sour taste.
 This tart, thick, ruby red syrup requires only three ingredients, a bit of effort, and a lot of patience.
 Here’s how you can go about it.

-Let it simmer on the gas for another one hour.
-Keep stirring it occasionally until it turns magenta pink.
+- Bring it to boil and then, let it simmer for another hour.
+Keep stirring it occasionally until it turns a deep red color.

-Turn off the heat.
-The mixture may be slightly runny.
-It's okay.
+- Turn off the heat.
+The mixture may be slightly runny, but that's okay as it thickens once it cools down.
 Let it cool for 30 minutes.
-It will become thick once it cools down.

 Connect With Us